psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 So they gave him some scraps of meat, a little boiled rice, crust, and some sauce.
 Ten minutes later St Bernard said his soup was ready.
 Then all the servants gathered round, tasted it, and declared it to be delicious.
 As for St. Bernard, he sat down on the doorstep and enjoyed it tremendously, but he slipped the stone into his pocket.

-"Well I never," thought when, with many thanks, handed him back the empty saucepan.
+"Well I never," thought the cook, when, with many thanks, St Bernard handed him back the empty saucepan.
 "The stone's gone."

 Off started St Bernard, refreshed and grateful, and he continued to live on stone soup till the story began to get about.
 Then the good Abbot laughed heartily, but the people laughed uncomfortably, because it showed meanness.
 To this day in France, the excellent soup made from oddments is called St Bernard's soup.